Longevity diet

 New research shows that time-restricted fasting to 16 hours was twice as effective as calorie counting[5] for weight loss.

 During time-restricted fasting two important findings have been made.
-There is significant reduced activity in the "obese-related" brain regions; and secondly the number of healthy bacteria in the gut immediately increases whilst E.coli abundance drops[6].
+There is significant reduced activity in the "obese-related" brain regions; and secondly the number of healthy bacteria in the gut immediately increases whilst the abundance of E.coli drops[6].

 2. Periodic fasting